v2sCollections/City-of-Dreams/README.md

 - Breast Jiggle Physics.
 - Diffrent types of Pubic Hair.
 - Underwear is removed in all situations where your character is nude.
-- Strippers and sex workers now have much more revealing clothing.
 - Joytoy was replaced in jig jig street.
 - Vshojo Advertisements.
 - 50+ Adult toys added to the game.